| Date |

 |

-Movie night assignment due by the beginning of class
+Movie night assignment due by midnight

 |